jpke/Sample-Work/README.md

 # JP92015.github.io
 ##Repo for the Practical Machine Learning Course Project in the Coursera and John Hopkins Data Science Specialization
 index.html is the html product of the project.
 It can be accessed at: https://jp92015.github.io/ Course Project.Rmd is the R markdown version of the project.
-It is available here:  JP92015.github.io/index.html
+It is available at:  https://github.com/JP92015/JP92015.github.io/blob/master/Course%20Project.Rmd

 #Process Exam Results